EcoNet-NZ/inaturalist-to-cams/README.md

 ### Retries

-In case of intermittent issues, operations involving iNaturalist or ArcGIS include retry logic, currently set to retry 3 times with a 5 second wait between rertries.
+We have sometimes had intermittent issues connecting to iNaturalist or ArcGIS.
+To increase the chances of success, we have added retry logic to iNaturalist and ArcGIS interface methods.
+These are currently set to retry 3 times with a 5 second wait between retries.

 ### Workflow minutes